Is Online Poker Rigged or Real?

 While small operators might be desperate and have greater motivation to cheat, they are not inclined to do so as losing their reputation would mean losing their entire business.
 With players from around the world chatting it up and discussing best places to play, safe places to play, and suspected rigged operations, it is not in the best interest of any online poker sites to run the risk.

 Nevertheless, as with any online pursuit it pays to be vigilant on a technical level, especially when money is involved.

 Password protect your accounts

-Be weary of mobile devices prone to hackers
+Be wary of mobile devices prone to hackers

 Pay attention to other players and their frequencies of playing together

 One of the most notable cheating scandals occurred in 2007 through an online site known as Absolute Poker.
-The operators of this site were out of Canada, on Mohawk Tribal lands.
-Because online poker for the most part is illegal in the United States, the regulation of sites that do not necessarily fall under careful regulations and jurisdictions can fall somewhat beneath the radar for a time.
+The operators of this site were based Canada, on Mohawk Tribal lands.

 Poker Scandals Timeline